lmorchard/blog.decafbad.com/_posts/2006-01-19-books-ive-read-lately.markdown

 * [First Meetings in the Enderverse][fm], by **Orson Scott Card**

-  I'm always a sucker for an Ender story, and Orson Scott Card is one of my all-time favorite authorsâ€”even if I do think he voices [some ornery political opinions][pol] from time to time and has a [pretty unpleasant reputation][rep].
+  I'm always a sucker for an Ender story, and Orson Scott Card is one of my all-time favorite authors—even if I do think he voices [some ornery political opinions][pol] from time to time and has a [pretty unpleasant reputation][rep].
 Some great origin material here, as well as the original Ender's Game.

 * [The Crystal City][city], by **Orson Scott Card**